 Both the Dutch Shepherd and the German Shepherd are identical when it comes to their nutrition.
 They both need a high-quality shepherd formula kibble that will keep them sustained throughout the day.
 And one that is designed for large breed dogs that cater to their unique needs.
 This is particularly important during puppyhood.

 The differences between their grooming schedules all depend on their coat type.
 The German Shepherd can have a longer coat or a shorter coat.
 Dutch Shepherds are the same.
 If they both have short hair, they both only require brushing once a week.
 If they have long hair, they both need brushing most days to keep matting at bay.
-For both of these coat types, we would suggest investing in a de-shedding tool as they are both heavy shedders come the shedding season.
+We would suggest investing in a de-shedding tool for both of these coat types as they are both heavy shedders come the shedding season.

 The wire-coated Dutch Shepherd is the odd one out here.
-His coat is short to medium in length, but it is rough to the touch.
-He sometimes looks like a Poodle who is in desperate need of a groom!
-He will need either a pin brush or a comb running through his coat twice a week. wire-coated Dutch Shepherds sheds less than the other coats, but he’ll need a thorough clipping a few times a year.
+His coat is short to medium in length but rough to the touch.
+He sometimes looks like a Poodle who desperately needs a groom.
+He will need a pin brush or a comb running through his coat twice weekly.
+Wire-coated Dutch Shepherds shed less than the other coats, but he’ll need a thorough clipping a few times a year.

 When it comes to everything else, such as dental brushing, ear cleaning, and nail clipping, they are both the same as every other dog.
 Again, the only difference here is the wire-coated Dutch.
-Because he suffers from goniodysplasia, he will need his eyes cleaning once or twice a week.
-This is to ensure that they are kept clean and to prevent bacteria from building up.
+Because he suffers from goniodysplasia, his eyes must be cleaned once or twice a week.
+This ensures that they are kept clean and prevents bacteria from building up.

 Price is another significant factor to consider because, in America, a Dutch Shepherd puppy is priced higher than a German Shepherd puppy.
 This is just because he is much rarer and harder to get.
-The German Shepherd is the second most popular dog in America, so there are many reputable breeders available.
-But you can expect to travel and be put onto a waiting list when it comes to the Dutch Shepherd puppy.
+The German Shepherd is America’s fourth most popular dog, so many reputable breeders are available.
+But you can expect to travel and be put on a waiting list when it comes to the Dutch Shepherd puppy.

 They are both at risk of being targeted by puppy mills and backstreet breeders.
 Be sure to work with a reputable breeder.
 Ask to see their health clearances (particularly their hip scores) and always meet the puppies and their parents in person.
 A reputable breeder will not pressure you into passing money over until you are happy, but a backstreet breeder will.